Brooke Brodack

 Brooke Allison Brodack (born April 7, 1986), known online as Brookers, is one of the earliest YouTubers.
 Brodack, a receptionist from Holden, Massachusetts, first began uploading short comedy skits to YouTube in September 2005.
-She was offered a contract from NBC show host Carson Daly in 2006, before YouTubers were able to monetize their videos, but nothing came of it.
-Brodack briefly had the most-subscribed YouTube channel.
-The New Yorker called her "the first real YouTube star."
+She was offered a contract from NBC show host Carson Daly in 2006, before YouTubers were able to monetize their videos in December 2007, but nothing came of it.
+Brodack briefly had the most-subscribed YouTube channel for a period of 43 days from July 3, 2006, to August 15, 2006, during which it became the first channel to reach 10,000 subscribers.
+It was the first time the most subscribed YouTube channel was officially held by a channel of a female individual.
+The New Yorker called her "the first real YouTube star," in a December 2006 article.

 Brodack moved in with fellow YouTuber iJustine, but afterwards deleted her channel and moved to Vadodara, India.
 She relocated to Los Angeles in early 2017.

 Early life

 Brodack was born in Putnam, Connecticut.
 She has been making videos since she was nine years old.
 Graduating from Wachusett Regional High School, she then attended college at Worcester State College, Quinsigamond Community College and Mount Wachusett Community College, ultimately dropping out of all three.
-Brodack worked from 2003 to 2006 as a receptionist and hostess at the 99 Restaurant, and she volunteered (2003–2005) for the NEADS program (Dogs for Deaf and Disabled Americans) in Sterling, Massachusetts.
+Brodack worked from 2003 to 2006 as a receptionist and hostess at the 99 Restaurant and she volunteered (2003–2005) for the NEADS program (Dogs for Deaf and Disabled Americans) in Sterling, Massachusetts.

 Brodack lived in Holden, Massachusetts with her mother and younger sister, working as a receptionist.

-Internet Success
+Internet success

 Brodack began posting her short comedic videos on her "Brookers" YouTube channel in September 2005.
 By June 2006, she was offered an 18-month development contract from Carson Daly, the host of a late night show on NBC, but nothing ever came of it.
 From July 3 to August 17, 2006, her "Brookers" channel was the most-subscribed on YouTube.
 She was named a "Crossover Star" by The Wall Street Journal on its New Media Power List on July 29, 2006.